• Home

 Take a peek as President and CEO, Aysha E. Schomburg, shares the behind the scenes of the NYSPCC highlight reel filming session with @iwomantv!

-Aysha E. Schomburg
+Written by Aysha E. Schomburg

 We entered the month of June in full celebration mode.
 All around the country, we acknowledged and celebrated Juneteenth, the commemoration of the emancipation of the last remaining enslaved African Americans in this country.
 This was only the first anniversary of Juneteenth as a federal holiday; as old as Juneteenth is for the African American community, its observance by this nation is still new.
 Juneteenth is all about freedom.